 - If you hike with your dog and he chases a wild animal, use the collar to get

-your dog under control, then call him back and reward him.
+your dog under control, then call him back and reward him for returning to you.

 Using an eCollar along with your voice, treats, toys, and regular leash will

 make training progress much faster than using an eCollar alone.